Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models

 \subsection{Data augmentation strategy}

-Our data augmentation strategy enables training neural models to mitigate errors without noise-free statistics as labels.
-Since the goal of error mitigation is finding measurement statistics that is close to the noiseless ones, it is not proper to involve noiseless measurements of the target circuit in training.
-However, neural networks are too flexible due to their large amount of parameters, disabling their ability to extrapolate like ZNE.
-This shows that labels are necessary to guide neural networks to promising outputs.

-In practice, the noise-free labels are no available unless we know the exact noiseless output states of the circuits.
-However, if the input and output states are the same in the noise-free scenario, we can directly measure the input states to generate labels.
-Here, we introduce a fiducial process, i.e., $\mathcal N_{\lambda} (\mathcal F)$, to achieve this goal.
-The process is trivially identity or contains only CNOT gates that can be absorbed into observables, but shares the same noise as the target circuit.
-Specifically, the training set for Noise-Awareness phase is generated by feeding input states to the fiducial process, measuring noisy outputs as data and measuring the original inputs as labels.
-Note that the inputs can be either noisy or noiseless.
-We call this procedure data augmentation because labels comes naturally from not simulators but the input states themselves, which resembles the classical data augmentation like image transformations that enlarges the dataset without efforts to annotate new labels, because labels come from the original images.
-We detail the choice of input states and specification of $\mathcal N_{\lambda} (\mathcal F)$ for different applications as follows.
+In practice, the noise-free labels are not available unless we know the exact noiseless output states of the circuits.
+However, if the input and output states are the same, or under known transformation in the noise-free scenario, we can directly measure the input states to generate labels.
+Here, we introduce a fiducial process, i.e., $\mathcal N_{\lambda} (\mathcal F)$, to achieve this goal. { The process is trivially identity or contains only CNOT gates that can be absorbed into observables in the noise-free conditions, but shares similar noise pattern as the target process in a noisy quantum device.} To generate the training set for Noise-Awareness phase, we send input states through the fiducial process, measure the noisy outputs as data and measure the original input states as labels.
+Note that the input states can be either noisy or noiseless.